AP Photo/Matthew Brown

-And in an egregious violation of federal transparency law, the Department of Energy’s NCC has a private alter-ego — National Coal Council, Inc. — that purports to provide “administrative assistance” to the federally chartered NCC while withholding records from the public.
+And in an egregious violation of federal transparency law, the Trump-era NCC had a private alter-ego — National Coal Council, Inc. — that purports to provide “administrative assistance” to the federally chartered NCC while withholding records from the public.
 Though it describes itself as a “separate, non-governmental, non-profit organization,” all of NCC Inc.’s members are appointed members of the current governmental NCC, and, as one court found, there is “no meaningful distinction between the NCC and NCC, Inc.”

-We’ve filed suit on behalf of WORC to compel NCC to halt its work until it complies with the Federal Advisory Committee Act’s transparency requirements.
-We’re working alongside the Western Environmental Law Center, who are local counsel on the case.
-This lawsuit was filed on October 15 in the U.S. District Court for the District of Montana.
+We filed suit on behalf of WORC to compel NCC to halt its work until it complies with the Federal Advisory Committee Act’s transparency requirements.
+This lawsuit was filed on October 15, 2021 in the U.S. District Court for the District of Montana.

 April 6, 2021